 I am a PhD candidate in Northwestern University’s program in Technology and Social Behavior, a dual program in computer science and communication studies.
 My work centers on mediated information disclosure between strangers in emergent relationships.
-Currently, I am focusing on how locations and places play a role in getting to know someone.
+Currently, I am focusing on how limited information affects interest in wanting to get to know someone.

 At Northwestern, I am a member of the Social Media Lab, led by Professor Jeremy Birnholtz.